 Morning: Food Tour

-During my previous 24 hours in Edinburgh, I had enjoyed a fantastic food tour with Eat Walk Edinburgh.
-Figuring I should keep a good thing going, I decided to take their other tour, the Royal Mile Food Tour, during this 24 hours in Edinburgh.
+During my previous 24 hours in Edinburgh, I enjoyed a delightful food tour.
+Figuring I should keep a good thing going, I decided to a different food tour during this 24 hours in Edinburgh.

 approximately top 5: Edinburgh Food

 1) Haggis: It’s What’s for brunch

 Our morning tour started the way every morning tour should, with a Bloody Mary!
 There’s nothing especially Scottish about this cocktail, but it’s nice to know that some traditions are the same all around the globe.

 But while I might be able to get Bloody Marys with my brunch easily back in my hometown of New York City, I sure wouldn’t be able to get our opening brunch snack: haggis!
 You can’t spend 24 hours in Edinburgh without getting your haggis on.
 Here we have some delicious haggis bites served with a skewer of tomato and mushrooms.